Identification and estimation of causal mechanisms in cluster-randomized trials with post-treatment confounding using Bayesian nonparametrics: Bayesian Nonparametric Causal Mediation Analysis in CRTs

 \subsection{Nested common atoms enriched Dirichlet process}

 Although multilevel parametric models \citep{VanderWeele2013_CRT, Forastiere2016} are common for hierarchical data, they remain highly susceptible to bias whenever the functional form is misspecified.
-The nDDP \citep{ohnishi2025} extends the classical nDP \citep{Rodriguez2008} by allowing the weights and atoms of the nDP to depend on cluster- and individual-level covariates, while maintaining a hierarchical clustering mechanism that simultaneously quantifies uncertainty and facilitates information-sharing across multiple levels of grouped data.
+The nDDP \citep{ohnishi2025} extends the classical nDP \citep{Rodriguez2008} by allowing the weights and atoms of the nDP to depend on cluster- and individual-level covariates, while maintaining a hierarchical grouping mechanism that simultaneously quantifies uncertainty and facilitates information-sharing across multiple levels of grouped data.
 Despite its flexibility, the nDDP faces two inferential challenges.
 First, it is prone to the \emph{degeneracy} problem \citep{Camerlenghi2019_2}: if two distributions share even a single atom, they are assigned to the same mixture component.
 This issue, inherent to nDP priors, can constrain their flexibility in applications to CRTs where clusters often share common structure but differ in sparse, site-specific ways.
 Degeneracy also leads to over-pooling and reduces the effective number of independent mixture components, which in turn underestimate between-cluster variability and attenuate treatment contrasts.

 In addition, estimating the causal mediation and spillover effects in Section \ref{sec:identification_cwi} requires a model for the joint distribution $\pr( \mathbf{Y}_i, \mathbf{M}_i, \mathbf{D}_i, \mathbf{X}_i,\mathbf{V}_i, A_i,N_i)$.
 By contrast, the nDDP models the conditional outcome distribution $\pr(\mathbf{Y}_i, \mathbf{M}_i, \mathbf{D}_i \mid \mathbf{X}_i, \mathbf{V}_i, N_i)$ and estimates $\pr(\mathbf{X}_i,\mathbf{V}_i, N_i)$ with its empirical distribution.
 Consequently, the inferential target shifts from population-level treatment effects to its approximation, conditional mixed treatment effects \citep{FanLi2023}.
 This practice may fail to fully propagate uncertainty in the covariate distribution with small samples and a limited number of clusters, as is common in CRTs, the empirical distribution can be a suboptimal approximation to the population distribution.
-We discuss these trade-offs of the proposed model and the nDDP in the Supplementary Material Supplementary Material Section \ref{sec:comparison_nddp}.
+We discuss these trade-offs in the Supplementary Material Section C.